joestubbs/endofday/docs/tutorial.rst

 To define the global input we provide two values - label and source - separated by ``<-``.
 In this case, the label is simply "input".
 The label can be whatever we want, but it should be unique so that we can use it to reference the input in other sections of the workflow definition.
 The source attribute, in this case "genpoints.conf", tells endofday where to find the file.
-Here we have provided a relative path so endofday looks in the current working directory.
+Here we have provided a relative path, so endofday looks in the current working directory.
 Alternatively, we could have provided any absolute path on the file system.

 We also need to create the genpoints.conf file.
 All we have to do is supply the number of files and the number of